01 of 05

 You have probably noticed rimming stations set up in bars that serve a lot of margaritas.
 This is often a three-tiered, round dish that unfolds to reveal a rimming sponge and two compartments that hold salt or sugar.

-Though not necessary, it is a great device that can make rimming a glass very easy and quick.
-If you enjoy salt-rimmed glasses, it's a worthy (and cheap) investment and it folds up for easy storage.
+Though not necessary, a bar glass rimmer is a great device that can make rimming a glass very easy and quick.
+If you enjoy salt-rimmed glasses often, it's a worthy (and cheap) investment and it folds up for easy storage.

 - Press the rim of your glass into the sponge that has been saturated with citrus juice.